 Vicky Cristina Barcelona (2008) d.
 Woody Allen

 Similarly to Allen’s other films Midnight in Paris and To Rome With Love, the Golden Globe-winning Vicky Cristina Barcelona is a love letter to a great European city.
 He introduces the audience to Barcelona through the eyes of Vicky and Cristina, two bright-eyed visitors, fresh to the city’s sights and sounds.
 Many of Barcelona’s most famed buildings and spaces make an appearance, particularly the incredible works of Antoni Gaudi.
 The unique shapes and colors of La Sagrada Familia, Parc Guell and La Casa Mila (or ‘La Pedrera’) appear prominently – the latter two are just a short hop apart on the L3 Metro.

 A visit to the remarkable rooftop of La Casa Mila is a must.
 Fancy a spot of lunch?
 Visit the charming Els Quatre Gats – one of Picasso’s old stomping grounds and a little modernist marvel, tucked away in the Gothic Quarter.
 Jump on the L3 Metro and head for Lesseps to take the short walk to the iconic gates of the Parc.

 As the title might not-so-subtly suggest, Whit Stillman’s nuanced fish-out-of-water story hands centre stage to the Catalan capital.
 Following a dashing US military type arriving into a less-than-welcoming late Cold War Barcelona, the film nonetheless extols the virtues of the city as a place of culture and energy.
 A variety of Barcelona’s historic delights are on display throughout, including the city’s remaining Roman Walls and the towering Columbus Monument at the lower end of La Rambla.

-What are your favourite films set in Barcelona?
-Share any special spots that have been made famous on screen.
+What are your favorite films set in Barcelona?
+Share any special spots that have been made famous on-screen.